Mewata Armoury Downtown Calgary

 The building is a recognized historic site, by various governmental bodies, and this began in the late 1970s.
 It’s one of dozens of extant armouries or drill halls across Canada from the early days and really stands out in this part of town.
 All around, it’s modern condos and featureless office blocks and then there’s Mewata, looking terribly out of place, but proud and majestic in every sense.

-Know more (new windows): Mewata Armoury and Drill Halls/Armouries Canada.
+Know more (new tabs): Mewata Armoury and Drill Halls/Armouries Canada.

 Be sure to stop by often and browse lots of fresh content posted regularly.